 Digital Outputs

 Digital Outputs (DO) are one of the four contexts or types of circuits that are core to tangible.
+They are a great tangible starting point as they require simple circuits (just 3 parts) and let us start coding right away.

 Context :: Digital Output